Whether you rent or own, it’s important to protect the place you call home – and everything inside it.

 - Other valuables.

-In fact, your policy may even cover possessions not stored in your home at the time of loss lost or damage.
-This may apply to:
+Rarely will renters insurance policies cover possessions not stored in your home at the time of loss or damage.

 - The liability component.

 One of the key components of both renters and homeowners insurance is the liability component.
 It protects you against large losses due to accidents or negligence.
 For example, it can cover your liability if someone suffers an injury in your residence.

 Another commonality is how homeowners and renters insurance assess the value of your belongings.
 Under renters and homeowners insurance, there are two options:

 Under an actual cash value policy, the insurer reimburses you based on the value of the items at the time of the loss.
 On the other hand, a replacement value policy will cover the cost to fully restore your belongings.
 While replacement value policies are more expensive than actual cash value policies, you also get a lot more coverage – whether it is renters or homeowners.

 Another similarity is that there are exclusions to what both types of policy will cover.
 Neither renters or homeowners provide coverage for floods or earthquakes.
 (As mentioned previously, this requires a separate flood insurance or earthquake insurance policy.)